oliviawestmacottssw/SSW.Rules.Content/rules/calendar---do-you-know-the-ways-to-see-others-calendars/rule.md

 ---

-While working in a team, there are three ways of seeing others' or team calendars.
+​While working in a team, there are three ways of seeing others' or team calendars.​

 ### Option 1: Using Outlook Calendar - See a person's calendar